WalletScrutiny/WalletScrutinyCom/_hardware/trezorOne.md

 > **Secure update procedure.**<br>
   The bootloader erases the device memory if the firmware signature is invalid.
-  Downgrade to a vulnerable version also wipes the memory.
+  Downgrading to a vulnerable version also wipes the memory.

 We suppose, downgrading to any version - not only vulnerable ones - wipes the memory.

-The above properties ensure that only software approved by the provider can be run on this device.
+The above properties ensure that only software which has been approved by the provider can be run on this device.
 It doesn't guarantee that this software is not stealing your keys.

-To our very surprise, the wallet's [main page](https://trezor.io/) has no easy to find claims about the product being open source.
+To our surprise, the wallet's [main page](https://trezor.io/) has no easy way to find claims about the product being open source.